Syleshkumar1996/New-york-citi-bike-sales-prediction/README.md

 **Data modeling:**
 .
-  Predicted the hourly sales of New York Citi Bike based on weather parameters using Random Forest algorithm
+  <br />Predicted the hourly sales of New York Citi Bike based on weather parameters using Random Forest algorithm

   Mean Absolute Percentage Error of the overall perdiction system : 33.3%